itsmebc/shiny_tricks/README.md

 # shiny_tricks
-Mini projects that incorporate Shiny tricks that I thought were interesting, and to showcase the versatility of Shiny.
+Mini projects that incorporate interesting Shiny tricks, and to showcase the versatility of Shiny.